In this guide I’m going to show you the best ACOG clone and alternative.

 - 30mm objective lens allows for both eyes to be open while shooting

 On top of that, the tritium is guaranteed to work up to 10 years without any issues.

 If you’re a prepper, survivalist, or just like to be prepared check out the Meprolight Self-Powered Reflex Scope for yourself.

-I hope you enjoyed my best ACOG clone guide.
+I hope you enjoyed my best ACOG clone and alternatives guide.

 Now I want to turn it over to you:

 Let me know by leaving a quick comment down below.